-Under California employment law, the basic definition of "independent contractor" is a person who performs services for someone else and retains control of how the service is performed.
+In California, the basic definition of "independent contractor" is a person who performs services for someone else and retains control of how the service is performed.1

-If someone performing services for someone else does not meet the formal definition of an independent contractor, then they are presumed to be an "employee" for purposes of California labor law.
+If someone performing services for someone else does not meet the formal definition of an independent contractor, then they are presumed to be an "employee" for purposes of California labor law.2

 However, employers cannot get around California wage and hour laws by simply declaring that an employee is an independent contractor, or by making the employee sign an agreement stating that s/he is an independent contractor.

-Unless the person hired meets the legal definition of independent contractor, s/he is an employee--and will receive all the protections California employment law provides to employees.
+Unless the person hired meets the legal definition of independent contractor, s/he is an employee, and must receive all the protections California employment law provides to employees.3

-Below, our California employment lawyers answer the following frequently asked questions about the distinction between independent contractors and employees:
+Below, our California employment law attorneys answer the following frequently asked questions about the distinction between independent contractors and employees:

 - 1. What is the difference between an independent contractor and an employee in California employment law?